crossplane-contrib/provider-kops/README.md

 ## Roadmap

-provider-aws goals and milestones are currently tracked in the Crossplane repository.
+provider-kops goals and milestones are currently tracked in the Crossplane repository.
 More information can be found in [ROADMAP.md](https://github.com/crossplane/crossplane/blob/master/ROADMAP.md).